Yahyakiani/Css_Notes/Islamiat/Islamiat.md

 Deen
 - Individual
 Guidance
-Soul satisfaction
-comfort and Hope
+Soul satisfaction (In remembrance of Allah hearts find rest:(Surah Ar-rad)) comfort and Hope
-Abstention from lying
+Abstention from Sin()
-Discipline and Self Control
+Discipline and Self Control (Fasting is Prescribed to you as it was prescribed to those before you so you may learn self restraint)
 Hidden Ibadat
-Self scrutiny
+Self scrutiny(Akhirat Khauf)
 Infuses spirit of Jihad
 immunity from hypocriscy
-Distinctive reward
+Distinctive reward (Saum: )
 Right and wrong
 Courageous
 Obedient and determined
 Virtuous
-Inculcate self respect and self esteem
-Slavery Iqbal
-Physical Cleanliness
-Punctuality
+Inculcate self respect and self esteemv(Allah gives so he does not bow before anyone else) Slavery Iqbal (Freedom for slavery other dieties,ppl) Physical Cleanliness (He loves those who keep themselves pure and clean: Surah bakarah) Punctuality (Pray is obligatory for the believers at the prescribed times: Surah Nisah) Explains Metaphysical Things
+Power to endure adversities of life

 -Social
-Source of Knowledge
-Explains Metaphysical Things
-Power to endure adversities of life
+Mutual Cooperation (Ummah)
 Tolerance
 Establishes social control
 Rule of Law
+Equality (Arbi and Ajmi)
-Mutual Care and respect
+Mutual Care and respect (The best of deeds is prayer at proper time and kindess to the parents:Sahih Muslim) Taraweh(social congregation)
-Taraweh(social congregation)
 Cultural Interaction(Hajj)